Whole Wheat Sourdough Starter & Loaf

 Going Forward

 From here in out, your sourdough starter is good to use in bread, or any other recipes you can think of.
-Store leftover starter in an airtight jar the fridge, and feed once a week with a cup of flour and a cup of water.
+Store your jar of leftover starter with an airtight lid in the fridge.

 Whole Wheat Sourdough Bread Recipe

-As sourdough takes some good timing, I will lorovide approximate times of the day to perform each step so it's easier to follow along.
+As sourdough takes some good timing, I will provide approximate times of the day to perform each step so it's easier to follow along.

 Monday - 8:00 pm